Leading Optical Companies Form Terabit BiDi MSA to Enable Cost-Effective Data Center Connectivity in order to:

 The Terabit Bidirectional (BiDi) Multi-Source Agreement (MSA) group today announced its formation as an industry consortium to develop interoperable 800 Gb/s and 1.6 Tb/s optical interface specifications for parallel multimode fiber (MMF).

-The Terabit BiDi MSA will publish a common set of optical interface specifications and recommendations to facilitate the development and interoperability of 800 Gb/s and 1.6 Tb/s capable BiDi optical interfaces.
-If you would like to support these efforts with our founding members - please send us an email.
+The Terabit BiDi MSA has published a common set of optical interface specifications and recommendations to facilitate the development and interoperability of 800 Gb/s and 1.6 Tb/s capable BiDi optical interfaces.

 The Terabit BiDi MSA will promote a common set of optical interface specifications based on 100 Gb/s per lane multi-mode technology in order to advance the development and adoption of high density 800 Gb/s and 1.6 Tb/s BiDi pluggable optical interfaces.